-We have identified property loan provisioning as one of the most significant assessed risks of material misstatement.
-On this basis we have identified this as a key audit matter.
+We have identified property to an provisioning as one of the most significant assessed risks of material misstatement.
+On this basis we have identified this as a key audit matter and this is unchanged from the previous year.

 Our audit work included but was not restricted to the following:-